PenHsuanWang/stock-analyzer-backend/README.md

 3. **Cross-Asset Correlation Analysis (`cross_asset_analyzer.py`):** The function of this module is to analyze the price correlation between two or more assets.
 Cross-asset analysis can help investors determine the risk diversification strategy of an asset portfolio and identify potential arbitrage opportunities.

+---

-### Backend Serving:
+## Backend Serving:

-1. **Data Access Management (`core/manager/data_manager.py` and `webapp/data_manager_serving_app.py`):** The `data_manager.py` under `core` is responsible for data flow and access, ensuring that data can be smoothly extracted from external sources, stored, and correctly transferred between internal modules.
+### Data Access Management (`core/manager/data_manager.py` and `webapp/data_manager_serving_app.py`):** The `data_manager.py` under `core` is responsible for data flow and access, ensuring that data can be smoothly extracted from external sources, stored, and correctly transferred between internal modules.
 Correspondingly, `data_manager_serving_app.py` under `webapp` acts as the Web API version of this module, allowing external services or frontend interfaces to interact directly with the data management module.

+#### Batch Data Handling Capabilities

+In the latest development cycle, we've introduced three new functions in the `DataManagerApp` class, enhancing our backend's capability to handle batch data operations.
+These additions are crucial for dealing with large datasets efficiently and are particularly useful when operating on grouped stock data or when simultaneous operations on multiple data sets are required.

+1. **Save Dataframes Group**:
+   - The `save_dataframes_group` function allows for the storage of a group of Pandas DataFrames in the Redis database.
+This is particularly useful for handling batch operations where multiple datasets need to be stored simultaneously under a common group identifier.
+   - Usage Example: This function can be utilized to store a collection of stock data frames, each representing a different stock, under a single group identifier.

+2. **Get Dataframes Group**:
+   - The `get_dataframes_group` function enables the retrieval of a group of DataFrames, previously stored using the `save_dataframes_group` function.
+This allows for efficient access to batch data that has been grouped together under a single identifier.
+   - Usage Example: This can be used to fetch all stock data frames related to a specific group of stocks for batch processing or analysis.

+3. **Delete Dataframes Group**:
+   - The `delete_dataframes_group` function provides the capability to delete a group of DataFrames from the Redis database.
+This is vital for maintaining the integrity and relevance of the data in the database, allowing for the removal of outdated or unnecessary batch data.
+   - Usage Example: This function can be employed to remove old or irrelevant stock data collections from a specific group, ensuring that the database is not cluttered with stale data.

+These functions are encapsulated within the `DataManagerApp` class, ensuring thread safety and consistency in data operations.
+They represent a significant enhancement in our backend's ability to handle complex data operations, making our system more robust and versatile in dealing with various data management scenarios.

 ---